sadikovi/rustjblas/README.md

 # rustjblas

+Library for using JBLAS `DoubleMatrix` with off-heap allocation.

-Library to load Rust code through JNI and use in Java.
-Matrix is allocated off-heap.
+Native implementation is loaded from Rust code through JNI and use in Java.
+As mentioned, all operations are performed off-heap, including matrix allocation.

 ## Build instructions
 Required: